umm-maybe/MostlyWrong/README.md

 Presumably, you could get invited to the Alignment Forum by posting or commenting on LessWrong.
 But wait!
 On the front page of LessWrong you may see a notification urging you to read at least 50 of Elezier's blog posts (7 hours of reading) plus "Rationality A-Z", a collection of the blog posts he wrote daily for two years, before posting or commenting.

 Haven't got time for that?
 Me neither!
 This "Cliff's Notes" version is for you.
-Skim it (or pretend to), and go pester some longtermists!
+Skim it (or pretend to), and then go ask find some longtermists to pester!

 ## How I did it